busemorose/KarstID/README.md

     (Mangin, 1975)
 -   Calculate and retain indicators of functioning with the `Save indicators` button.
 The indicators appear in the recap table.
-    It is possible to cancel the results with `Clear selection`.
+    It is possible to cancel the results with `Clear selection`

 <img src="gif/recession_curves_model.gif" width="100%" />